-What kind of information can the PAC request as she reviews the Request for Review?
+What kind of information can the PAC request during the Request for Review process?

 The PAC can request any information necessary to decide whether an OMA violation has occurred.
 Under OMA, the PAC has the same authority as a court to request and review any audio or video tapes of a closed meeting.